 Plante Moran recently sponsored Chicago's WBBM News Radio’s Spotlight on Cybersecurity webcast featuring Joe Oleksak, a partner with our IT consulting practice.
 Cybersecurity experts Jerry Irvine, chief information officer of Prescient Solutions and member of the U.S. Chamber of Commerce Cybersecurity Leadership Council, and Adam Levin, chairman and founder of IDT911 and author of Amazon Best Seller Swiped, also participated.

 As the discussion began, Oleksak performed a real-time hack, showing just how easy it is to access our personal and professional data.
 A poisoned wifi site he created tricked his demo laptop into sharing the encrypted network access password string and username.
 Then, with his password-cracking rig making millions of attempts while he spoke, it deciphered the password — a disappointingly predictable "September2016."
 He had control of the laptop in seconds.

 Oleksak and his team impersonate hackers at clients' requests, to test their IT and data security.
 Recently, for a client celebrating its 50th year in business, his group sent a fake e-card and offer of a $50 gift card.
 About 70 percent of recipients downloaded the file, unwittingly handing over remote access to their machines.

 All participants agreed: When it comes to cybersecurity, people are the weakest link, which is why companies need to instill a culture of cybersecurity.
-Despite good intentions, employees' sense of urgency to provide fast service can eclipse good judgement.
+Despite good intentions, employees' sense of urgency to provide fast service can eclipse good judgment.
 Maybe it's an email that appears to be from a client, asking them to look at important case files.
 The employee clicks, and that one mistake can expose the whole company.